Bogachiel State Park

 Back at Bogachiel, soak your feet in the river and take your time in this green-enshrouded forest.
 You have now seen a part of the world that few will ever experience.

-Bogachiel State Park is a thickly forested 127-acre camping park on the banks of the Bogachiel River.
+Bogachiel State Park is a thickly forested, 127-acre camping park on the banks of the Bogachiel River.
 The park provides an excellent base for touring the western Olympic Peninsula.
-Beginning Feb.
-21, 2018, campsites can be reserved for arrival dates between May 15 - Sept 15.
+Campsites can be reserved for arrival dates between May 15 - Sept 15.
 To make a reservation, visit online or call (888) 226-7688.

 The park provides three picnic tables in the upper day-use area.
 The lower day-use area has a kitchen shelter with electricity, lighting, a large grill and three parking spots, all on a first-come, first-served basis.
 A restroom is nearby.